 Your breast milk is the like liquid gold!

-Breast-feeding is the best protection against illness and support for the baby’s immune system that a mother can provide.
-Breast milk wards off illnesses common in formula-fed babies, provides protection against allergies and gastrointestinal infections.
-Your milk is a good source of highly absorbable minerals, antioxidants and other antibacterial substances that protect the baby against bacterial or viral infection.
+Breastfeeding is the best protection against illness and support for the baby’s immune system.
+Breast milk wards off illnesses common in formula-fed babies, provides protection against allergies, and gastrointestinal infections.
+Human milk is a good source of highly absorbable minerals, antioxidants and other antibacterial substances that protect the baby against bacterial or viral infection.
 Your milk is also a top-notch source of essential fatty acids, which are vital to proper neurological development, immune development and growth.
-Not to mention that each time you breast-feed you are bonding with your baby.
-When you experience the letdown reflex your body also secretes oxytocin (the love and bonding hormone) and you and your baby fall in love.
+Not to mention that each time you breastfeed you are making space to bond with your baby.
+When you experience the letdown reflex your body also secretes oxytocin (the love and bonding hormone) which is designed to help you and your baby fall deeply in love.
 So your milk is literally a love potion.

 A healthy diet helps you maintain your milk factory

-While breast-feeding you must make it a priority to look after yourself.
-Feeding and caring for your baby is awesome and it’s tiring too.
+While breastfeeding, its critical you make it a priority to look after yourself.
+Feeding and caring for your baby is a demanding full time job.
 It helps to have lots of healthy, nutrient-packed snacks around to provide you with energy.
-Fruit smoothies, green juice, nut and fruit bars, yogurt, nuts, porridges, soups, hummus and crackers, sandwiches and trail mix all help to provide sustainable energy throughout the day.
+Fruit smoothies, juices, nut and fruit bars, yogurt, nuts, porridges, soups, broths, hummus and crackers, sandwiches and trail mix all help to provide sustainable energy throughout the day.

 - Drink adequate water.
 Your body requires a lot more water to make breast milk, which is mostly water.
 Avoiding chemical additives and excess sugar is always good too.